 There are many definitions and explanations for 5G.
-One of the main explains derived from the customer-experience perspective, is that 5G networks and services will bring about the ultimate mobile experience.
+One of the main explanations, is that 5G networks and services will deliver a new and ultimate mobile customer experience.

 However, to do this, 5G networks will have to overcome all the challenges that have so far stopped this vision from being fully fulfilled.
 So the question is, can they overcome those challenges?